 What is a Family Justice Center?

-- A Family Justice Center is a victim-centered, trauma-informed model in which multiple domestic violence, sexual assault, and child abuse partners are co-located and work in collaboration with each other so that victims and their children access all of the services that they need in a single place--advocates, law enforcement, prosecutors, counselors, representatives of the faith community, healthcare providers, and others all under one roof.
+- A Family Justice Center is a victim-centered, trauma-informed model in which multiple domestic violence, sexual assault, elder abuse, human trafficking and child abuse partners are co-located and work in collaboration with each other so that victims and their children access all of the services that they need in a single place--advocates, law enforcement, prosecutors, counselors, representatives of the faith community, healthcare providers, and others all under one roof.

 - The first Family Justice Center was founded in San Diego in 2002.
 Due to its success the model has been replicated over 120 times internationally.